-The optional GPS connection module serves for connecting a GPS receiver as a very accurate time synchronization source for the measurement device.
-The GPS receiver, available as an accessory, is used as outdoor antenna to process data from multiple GPS satellites simultaneously.
+The device may be equipped with a connector for connecting a GPS receiver as a very accurate time synchronization source for the measurement device.
+The GPS receiver is used as outdoor antenna to process data from multiple GPS satellites simultaneously.